cs3157-borowski/guides/valgrind.md

 memory that is not available to the program (e.g. heap memory outside of `malloc()`ed blocks and memory which overruns the top of the stack).
 The error message always includes the number of bytes your program attempted to read, which is useful for debugging the error.
-On CLAC, a size of 1 indicates a `char`, 4 indicates an `int`, and 8 usually indicates a pointer.
+On the AP Server, a size of 1 indicates a `char`, 4 indicates an `int`, and 8 usually indicates a pointer.

 Here's a simple program that will lead to an invalid read of size 4 by reading